Cybersecurity Maturity Model Certification (CMMC)

 Basic Step – by – step compliance guide

-CMMC is here, and adherence to DoD cyber policy and the adoption of CMMC is a commercial decision.
-Cybersecurity compliance under DFARS 7012, 7019, 7020 and 7021 is a cost of doing business with the DoD.
-The cost of NIST and CMMC compliance is significant; the DoD has been clear that, since 31st December 2017, for NIST 171 and the DIB should already be achieved.
+CMMC is here, and adherence to DoW cyber policy and the adoption of CMMC is a commercial decisions.
+Cybersecurity compliance under DFARS 7012, 7019, 7020, and 7021 is a cost of doing business with the DoW.
+The cost of NIST and CMMC compliance is high; the DoW has been clear that, since 31st December 2017, for NIST 171 and the DIB should already be achieved.
 The US federal government has set the regulatory direction of travel to be followed by all Federal departments with CMMC.
 Going forward, contractors and subcontractors must ensure their compliance.
-The following is not meant to be a complete and exhaustive guide to DFARS, NIST or CMMC compliance.
-But a guide to the activities which any organisation should undertake to assess their basic compliance.
+The following is not meant to be a complete and exhaustive guide to DFARS, NIST, or CMMC compliance.
+But a guide to the activities that any organisation should undertake to assess its basic compliance.

-The paper below discusses CMMC and NIST SP 800-171 compliance, required by the DoD November 2025 CMMC Final Rule.
+The paper below discusses CMMC and NIST SP 800-171 compliance, required by the DoW November 2025 CMMC Final Rule.